lucatorella/Comlink/README.md

 #### Sending and receiving images

-To send an image saved it in the shared folder and then send a notification containing the path
+To send an image, save it in the shared folder and then send a notification containing the path.

 ```swift
 let path = // use containerURLForSecurityApplicationGroupIdentifier to create the path